 A very beautiful example for stack allocation is the smart pointers std::unique_ptr and std::shared_ptr.
 Both are created on the stack in order to take care of objects that are created on the heap.

 But what are the benefits of stack allocation?
 At first, memory management is as easy as possible because the C++ runtime manages it automatically.
-In addition, the timing behaviour of memory allocation on the stack is totally deterministic.
+In addition, the timing behavior of memory allocation on the stack is totally deterministic.
 But there is a big disadvantage.
 On one hand, the stack is smaller than the heap; on the other hand, the objects should often outlive their scope and C++ supports no dynamic memory allocation on the stack.

 char* memory= new char[sizeof(Account)];